yusukeee811/buildnote/README-eng.md

 - Interacting and sharing information among individuals engaged in training

 ## Implemented Features
-### Guest Login
-- To allow users to try the app before registering and lower the barrier to registration.
+- Guest Login - Allows users to try the application before registering, reducing the registration barrier.

-### User Registration
-- To identify the author of each post.
-- To display customized information such as timeline, follow/follower information for each user.
+- User Registration - Clearly identifies the author of posts.
+Displays customized information such as timelines, follow/follower information for each member.

-### Post Creation
-- To enable users to create and share their desired content.
+- Post Creation - Allows members to publish their desired content.

-### Post Search (Hashtag Search)
-- To allow users to check posts related to topics of interest.
+- Post Search (Hashtag Search) - Enables users to check posts related to topics of interest.

-### User Management (Admin)
-- To view a list of users and their registration details.
-- To suspend the accounts of users who registered through unauthorized means or engage in inappropriate posts.
+- User Management (Admin) - Allows administrators to view a list of members and their registration details.
+Can suspend the usage of members who registered using fraudulent means or engage in inappropriate posts.

-### Like (Bookmark) Feature
-- To react to and bookmark posts that users like or want to save.
+- Like (Bookmark) Feature - Allows users to react to and bookmark posts they like or want to save.

-### Liked (Bookmarked) Posts List Display
-- To view posts that have been liked (bookmarked) at any time.
+- Liked (Bookmarked) Posts List Display - Enables users to view bookmarked posts at any time.

-### Follow Feature
-- To follow acquaintances or users who post interesting content and obtain desired information.
+- Follow Feature - Users can follow acquaintances or people who post content of interest to receive the desired information.

-### Comment Feature
-- To react to posts of interest and foster communication.
+- Comment Feature - Users can react to posts of interest and promote communication.

-### User Search Feature
-- To search for acquaintances and users to follow.
+- User Search Feature - Users can search for acquaintances and follow them.

-### Training Record Management Feature
-- To input and save training data such as sets, repetitions, and weights.
+- Training Record Management Feature - Users can input and save training data such as sets, repetitions, and weights.

-### Graph Feature
-- To visualize training progress and results.
+- Graph Feature - Creates graphs from training data to visualize training progress.

-### Calendar Feature
-- To visualize training days and track consistency in training.
+- Calendar Feature - Visualizes training days to check if training is being consistently maintained.

 ## Design Documents
 <...>